 - If TSCTSF is used, NEF provides the request for a group of UEs to the TSCTSF and TSCTSF maps the request targeting a group to requests targeting each group member's PDU Session, i.e. TSCTSF provides per-PDU-Session requests to PCF(s).
 In case TSCTSF is not used, NEF stores the request in UDR and PCF receives the information from UDR.

 - The AF provides 5G QoS parameters to NEF.

-NOTE 1: The traffic characteristics parameters from 5G-ACIA white paper can be provided using 5GS QoS parameters, e.g.:
+NOTE 1: Some of the traffic characteristics parameters from 5G-ACIA white paper can be provided using 5GS QoS parameters, e.g.: